ozwoldFH/2019-Abgabe04-Oswald-Ott/src/site/markdown/queue.md

-# Queue
+## Queue
-A queue is a data structure.
+A queue is a data structure which can take objects and return them in the same order.
+A common use case of a queue is a buffer.
+Check out [JavaDocs site](apidocs/at/fhj/msd/Queue.html "JavaDocs Queue") for more details.